leagueofwomencoders/league-of-women-coders-website/about.md

 ### Do you take donations?

 Nope.
 We do this out of love for our community of lady geeks and we think money only complicates things.
+No money will ever be exchanged here, by anyone.
 We do encourage you to volunteer your time at any local organizations that support underrepresented groups in tech or contribute to open source projects.

 ### Interested in sending a community event our way?
 [Please read our policy.](http://www.meetup.com/Ladies-Who-Code/pages/Community_Event_Policy/)